-Growing our Servicing Portfolio Organically and through Opportunistic Acquisitions
+Growing our Mortgage Loan Servicing Portfolio

 We expect to grow our servicing portfolio on an organic basis, as our correspondent government-insured production and consumer direct lending adds new prime servicing for owned MSRs, and correspondent conventional lending adds new subservicing.
-In 2014, our correspondent and consumer direct loan production totaled \$17.6 billion in UPB.
+In 2015, our correspondent and consumer direct loan production totaled \$35.6 billion in UPB.
 We plan to supplement our organic growth by adding new special servicing through continued distressed loan acquisitions by PMT and potentially other entities that we may manage in the future.
-We also plan to acquire MSRs from large servicers, which are selling MSRs due to continuing operational and regulatory pressures, higher regulatory capital requirements for banks, and a re-focus on core customers and business, and from independent mortgage banks, which are selling MSRs due to reduced origination volumes, operational losses, and a need for capital.
-During 2014, we completed acquisitions of MSRs with UPB totaling \$11.9 billion.
+We have acquired MSRs from large mortgage servicers, which are selling MSRs due to continuing operational and regulatory pressures, higher regulatory capital requirements for banks, and a re-focus on core customers and business, and from independent mortgage banks, which are selling MSRs due to reduced origination volumes, operational losses, and a need for capital.
+During 2015, we completed acquisitions of MSRs with UPB totaling \$33 billion.
 We effected these acquisitions through a co-investment with PMT by which we financed a portion of these purchases through the sale to PMT of ESS.